 The Fool causes a company to face its Shadow in these ways:

 This role the Fool plays merely by virtue of his presence: he is, by definition, a representative of otherness.
-Human beings are social animals, coming together to solve problems and to serve a common purpose when working in organisations.
-The Fool reinforces what is unique about our group – and also symbolises everything we are not but might be.
+Human beings are social animals, coming together to solve problems and to serve a common purpose when working in organizations.
+The Fool reinforces what is unique about our group – and also symbolizes everything we are not but might be.

-At the same time, the Alienator is the conduit for different information, contexts and trends from outside the organisation, even outside the industry.
+At the same time, the Alienator is the conduit for different information, contexts, and trends from outside the organization, even outside the industry.
 He challenges us to expand our thinking to welcome unconventional – and therefore potentially creative – inputs.

 The Fool is the Vice President in charge of Being Other.

 The King has the Fool’s ear – he can confide in him and he can trust him, often with private thoughts that couldn’t be expressed to anyone else.
-This is the ‘armchair consultant’ – the sounding board that doesn’t judge, won’t laugh and can’t use it against him.
+This is the ‘armchair consultant’ – the sounding board that doesn’t judge, won’t laugh, and can’t use it against him.
 Just as the Fool needs the King for support and protection, so the King needs the Fool for comfort and advice.
-What if there were such ‘safe space’ relationships existed throughout the organisation, where people could talk from the place of instinct and emotion without being judged?
+What if such ‘safe space’ relationships existed throughout the organization?
+Where people could talk from the place of instinct and emotion without being judged?

 The Fool is the Vice President in charge of Being the King’s Pal.

 The Fool is the challenger of the norms.
 He just doesn’t agree.
 With anything.
 Whoever says whatever, the Fool will say the opposite, out of cussed obligation.
 Every idea is challenged, every decision questioned, every suggestion reconceived as alternatives.
 This is a discipline of challenge, which posits that if ideas can’t prevail in a fair fight, they can’t be very robust.
-Too often people withold challenge for fear of losing face; they therefore put individual wellbeing ahead of the whole.
+Too often people withhold challenges for fear of losing face; they, therefore, put individual wellbeing ahead of the whole.
 A Fool wouldn’t care to do this, since he can’t be promoted anyway…

 The Fool is the Vice President in charge of Being Contrary.